nkalyanpur/nkalyanpur.github.io/index.md

 I received a PhD in [Government from Georgetown University](https://government.georgetown.edu/#) and was a postdoctoral fellow at Princeton University's [Niehaus Center for Globalization and Governance](https://niehaus.princeton.edu/) for the 2020-2021 academic year.
 Before graduate school, I studied Philosophy, Politics, and Economics at Brown University and worked as a Research Associate at Harvard Business School.

-I spend a disproportionate amount of my time reading and thinking about Manchester United, often bemoaning our need for a defensive midfielder.
+I spend a disproportionate amount of my time reading and thinking about Manchester United, often bemoaning the fraility of our frontline.

 #### *Academic Publications*